 First, there are times that we seem to think of truths (ordinary, everyday truths, not atomic truths) as having both number and extent.
 Consider how common it is to talk, loosely and metaphorically, of adding some truths to one’s stockpile.
 I don’t think those who employ this metaphor have likely thought much about, much less mean to commit, to what is embedded in that metaphor: that truths have both number and an extent just as the durable goods and materials that are found in literal stockpiles have both number and volume.
 If ‘stockpile of truths’ were the only such example, it would best be thought of as an idiom rather than suggestive of an ambiguity in thought concerning whether truths (of the ordinary rather than the atomic kind) have only number or number plus truth-extent.
 But similar examples abound.
 Philosophers talk of piling up truths or of truths being heaped up, and there is a pervasive use of mass and spatial terms to talk of truth and of content (that which is true or false).
 Sometimes, this is taken as far as the claim that truth has extent only rather than number, a kind of stuff ontology of truth.
-For instance, in discussing the principle of charity, Davidson notes it is usually characterised as the idea that we should interpret a person such that most of what she believes is true, and then says:
+For instance, in discussing the principle of charity, Davidson notes it is usually characterized as the idea that we should interpret a person such that most of what she believes is true, and then says:

 This way of stating the position can at best be taken as a hint, since there is no useful way to count beliefs, and so no clear meaning to the idea that most of a person’s beliefs are true.
 A somewhat better way to put the point is to say there is a presumption in favor of the truth of a belief that coheres with a significant mass of belief.
 (2Davidson 2001, p.
-138-139)
+138–9)